 Consultants provide direction in organizing everything from desks and closets to garages and craft rooms and help clients learn how to regain control of both work and home life.

 A background in interior design or an eye for color can be used to advise businesses on the best colors to use in specific rooms or areas.
 For example, the medical field is utilizing color consultations to help create peaceful environments inpatient recovery rooms and cancer treatment centers.

-The retail industry and restaurant industry are also seeking color strategists.
+The retail industry and the restaurant industry are also seeking color strategists.
 With more research being released that indicates color can influence everything from buying behaviors to appetite stimulation, retail stores and restaurants are seeking help to determine the best color palettes for stimulating profitable customer behaviors.

 Millenial Marketing Consultant